run-ai/docs/docs/admin/integration/mlflow.md

 * Edit `kubernetes_config.json`.
     * Set `kube-context` to the name of the Kubernetes context.
 You can find the context name by running `runai list clusters` or `kubectl config get-contexts`.
     * Set `repository-uri` to a repository and name of a docker image that will be used by MLflow (this is a different image than the base docker image described above).
-Your local machine needs permissions to be able to push this image to the docker registry.
+Your local machine needs permissions to be able to push this image to the Docker registry.
 * Edit `kubernetes_job_template.yaml`.
     * Set the value of `namespace` to `runai-<name of Run:ai project>`.
     * Note the last line which adds the Run:ai scheduler to the configuration.